pal03377/master-thesis/thesis.typ

 1. *End User Criteria*:
    Ensuring a positive and efficient experience for the tutors using Artemis is the highest priority.
 This directly impacts the tutors' satisfaction and the effectiveness of the grading process.
 As Athena's feedback is central to the tutors' workflow within Artemis, ease of use is essential for successful integration and broad adoption.
 2. *Maintenance Criteria*:
-   Maintenance, with a strong focus on documentation, is critical to ensure that the wide and diverse range of developers contributing to the open-source Artemis project can easily understand, adapt, and extend Athena's implementation.
+   Maintenance, with a strong focus on extensibility, is critical to ensure that the wide and diverse range of developers contributing to the open-source Artemis project can easily understand, adapt, and extend Athena's implementation.
 Clear and thorough documentation is necessary, as it allows for more effortless collaboration and future enhancement.
 3. *Performance Criteria*:
    The system aims to be fast and responsive, with a strict requirement that submission selection should be within 2 seconds.
-Additionally, tutors must be able to grade submissions independently of whether feedback suggestions are available; grading should not be affected negatively if suggestions are delayed or unavailable.
+Additionally, tutors must be able to grade submissions independently of whether feedback suggestions are available; grading should be unaffected if suggestions are delayed or unavailable.
 While performance remains crucial as it affects user satisfaction, some trade-offs in response times for feedback suggestions are acceptable to ensure that the grading process remains uninterrupted.
 4. *Cost Criteria*:
   Given that Artemis operates as an open-source project with limited funding, minimizing maintenance and administration costs is vital.
 We need to operate within a tight budget while striving to achieve effective integration and user satisfaction.
 5. *Dependability Criteria*: